 Pro Tip: Sites like SEMrush are very protective of their space and the value they provide, so they will be very critical of the work you submit for approval.
 Make sure you aren’t overly promotional and provide important information.

-Publishers wouldn’t be where they are if they didn’t know their way around successful content marketing and writing native advertisements.
+Publishers wouldn’t be where they are if they didn’t know their way around successful content marketing tools and writing native advertisements.
 They are the experts, after all.
 Plus, learn how to create an effective content marketing strategy with DesignRush's comprehensive guide.

 Maybe an in-feed native ad is the right choice for your business, perhaps you can achieve success with some paid search results, or you can promote more of your already written content with simple content recommendations.
 There are tons of native ad options, you just need to find the one that works for your brand AND business goals.